TomSellers/Microsoft-TLS-Config/README.md

 * Windows Server 2003 does not support AES natively, but support was added in [KB948963][ms-2003-aes]
 * Windows Server 2003 and XP with IE 6 support TLS 1.0 after a configuration change.
 * Windows Server 2003 and XP with IE 8 support TLS 1.0 by default.
+* These setting changes impact how the Windows OS handles SSL and TLS.
+This affects all application that do not use their own libraries for SSL and TLS.

 Terminology usage in this repository
 --